-Leonardo L. Leonio, Filipino, 74, has been a Director and Vice Chairman since 21 November 2018.
+Leonardo L. Leonio, Filipino, 75, has been a Director and Vice Chairman since 21 November 2018.
 He was first elected as director of the Club on July 2014.
-He is the Chairman of the Board and Directors of Leonio Land Holdings, Inc., Petrolift Holdings Inc., LLL Holdings Inc., Circle Corporate Inc., and Petrolift Inc. and its subsidiaries: Transoil Corporation, Seatrans Corporation, Oceanlink Tankers Incorporated, Marinelink Tankers Corporation, Translift Ship Management Inc., Equasis Logistics Incorporated, and Marinelift Shipyard and Repair Inc. He is a Director of LNL Archipelago Minerals Inc. since 2012.
-He was a founding member of the Philippine Petroleum Sea Transport Corporation (PHILPESTA), the first association of petroleum tankering companies in the Philippines.
-He attended the Bachelor of Science in Business Administration program at the University of the Philippines.
+He is the Chairman of the Board and Director of Leonio Land Holdings, Inc., Petrolift Holdings Inc., LLL Holdings Inc., Circle Corporate Inc., He is Chairman Emeritus of Petrolift Inc. and its subsidiaries: Transoil Corporation, Seatrans Corporation, Oceanlink Tankers Incorporated, Marinelink Tankers Corporation, Translift Ship Management Inc., Equasis Logistics Incorporated, and Marinelift Shipyard and Repair Inc. He is Chairman Emeritus and Director of LNL Archipelago Minerals Inc. since 2012.
+He attended the Business Administration program at the University of the Philippines.